sstark/pydrink/README.md

 pydrink
 =======

-Very much "WORK IN PROGRESS" Python implemenation of the drink dotfile management system.
+Python implemenation of the *drink* dotfile management system.

 This will maintain files in a git repository and create symlinks to them in appropriate places in your home directory.
 You will only need a single